Updated September 29, 2015

 The storm water drainage system is a network of drains, pipes and ponds designed to channel storm water directly to our rivers.
 Everything residents wash down the storm drains ends up in our rivers.

 It is an offence to allow any prohibited material into the Storm Drainage System.
-Examples of prohibited materials include: soil, waste, animal waste, cooking oils, greases, gasoline, motor oil, solvents, paint, cement, sawdust, yard waste, pesticides, biomedical waste, hazardous waste, soaps, odorous materials, detergents and water from hot tubs.
+Examples of prohibited materials include: soil, waste, animal waste, fecal matter, cooking oils, greases, gasoline, motor oil, transmission fluids, solvents, paint, cement, sawdust, yard waste, pesticides, biomedical waste, hazardous waste, soaps, odorous materials, detergents and water from hot tubs.

 Directing storm drainage

 Downspouts and eaves troughs must not terminate within 2 metres of a surface drainage facility (unless located in a side yard) or a street, which includes alleys and lanes.
 Further information regarding directing of downspouts can be found in our Community Standards Bylaw.

 It is a requirement to keep surface drainage facilities on private property (known as "Overland Drainage Right-of-Way" (ODRW) including swales and catch basins/drains) clear of any soil, silt, yard waste or any other matter that may obstruct, restrict or prevent the flow of water.

 Buildings or structures cannot be constructed or placed on or over the surface drainage facility.
 If a fence must be built over the facility, there must be at least 6 inches (15 cm) of clearance between the facility and the bottom of the fence.